 Flash forward a month and Sarah and I were exhausted, euphoric and deeper in love every day with our little force of nature.
 There’s a photo from around that time of the three of us in our kitchen, a candid snap of my beautiful wife and me laughing with Imani asleep in her arms.
 Soon, I would wish I could have stopped time at that exact moment.

 As a father, seeing your child gravely ill is the worst possible thing imaginable.
 As a physician, seeing your child gravely ill and not being able to help is a double nightmare.
-At the point we were warned Imani had less than two weeks left, I was broken inside.
+I was broken inside.
 Over and over I kept thinking, “I never got a chance to hear her laugh.”

 At St. Jude, Imani started an experimental chemotherapy.
 Slowly but surely, she began to thrive and put on weight with the help of a feeding tube.
 She began to roll over.
 She began to smile.
 By March, the tumor had shrunk enough for a long and complicated surgery that removed it.